 More information about the work of the ISSB, can be found on the faculty’s dedicated webpage.

 UK Green Taxonomy

 To address a lack of common definitions about ‘what counts as green’, the UK government is set to implement a UK Green Taxonomy.
 This taxonomy will clearly define the criteria which specific economic activities must meet in order to be considered environmentally sustainable and, therefore, ‘Taxonomy-aligned’.
 Certain companies will be required to disclose which proportion of their activities are Taxonomy-aligned.
-The taxonomy is expected to have six environmental objectives with associated criteria and the first two due to be consulted on in 2022 are:
+The taxonomy is expected to have six environmental objectives with associated criteria.
+The first two objectives, expected to be consulted on in 2022, are: